Arjola/jupyterhub/examples/bootstrap-script/README.md

 Before spawning a notebook to the user, it could be useful to do some preparation work in a bootstrapping process.

-One common use case is at follows:
+Common use cases are as follows:

+*Providing writeable storage for an LDAP user*

+Your Jupyterhub is configured to use the LDAPAuthenticator and DockerSpawer.

-* You are using an LDAPAuthenticator and have no home directory for your user on the host
+* The user has no file directory on the host since your are using LDAP.
-* You are using a DockerSpawner and would like to mount a volume, but as no directory exists, docker will create one.
+* When a user has no directory and DockerSpawner wants to mount a volume, the spawner will use docker to create a directory.
-However, as the docker daemon is running as root, the on-the-fly generated directory for the volume mount will not be writeable by user jovyan inside of the container
+Since the docker daemon is running as root, the generated directory for the volume mount will not be writeable by the ```jovyan``` user inside of the container.
+For the directory to be useful to the user, the permissions on the directory need to be modified for the user to have write access.

+*Prepopulating Content*

-Another use case could be that every newly spawned notebook should come with initial content that you'd like to copy into the user's space, such as tutorials or reference material.
+Another use would be to copy initial content, such as tutorial files or reference material, into the user's space when a notebook server is newly spawned.

-You can define your own bootstrap process by implementing a pre_spawn_hook on any spawner.
+You can define your own bootstrap process by implementing a ```pre_spawn_hook``` on any spawner.
 The Spawner itself is passed as parameter to your hook and you can easily get the contextual information out of the spawning process.

 If you implement a hook, make sure that it is *idempotent*.
 It will be executed every time